Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 That way you have a better shot at telling the difference between a seizure and other health problems which cause ‘episodes’, ‘fits’ or other odd behavior.

-Puppies and young adults of the tiny/toy breeds can have a seizure caused by a sudden drop in blood sugar (hypoglycemia).
+Puppies and young adults of the tiny/toy breeds can also have a seizure caused by a sudden drop in blood sugar (hypoglycemia).

 According to the United States National Library of Medicine, a seizure is: